 Don’t Dismiss Duct Cleaning

 It’s practically spring and that means spring cleaning!
 Don’t neglect your ducts during this revitalizing time.
-Since most of our in-home air arrives through our duct system, it’s important to keep it from getting dirty with bacteria, mold, and dust.
+Since most of our in-home air comes through our duct system, it’s important to keep it from getting dirty with bacteria, mildew, and dust.
 When you have your ducts cleaned, ask the company to check for duct leaks, too.
 Leaks in the duct system can cause more contaminants to enter your air and circulate throughout your home.
 Making sure they are clean and maintained will help keep your air clean and your children safe.

 Get A Home Health Report